DNin01/help-for-github-users/questions/add-folders.md

-To add a folder to a repository...
+To add a directory or subdirectory (folder) to a repository...

 ## Using the web UI
-While creating a new file, type what you want to call your folder into the file name, followed by a <kbd>/</kbd>.
-It will become a folder.
-You can then type the name of your file (or a subfolder).
+While creating a new file, type what you want to call your directory into the file name, followed by a <kbd>/</kbd>.
+It will become a directory.
+You can then type the name of your file (or a subdirectory).